lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 ##### Machine Learning to Detect Covariate Drift

-Drifting in features can bring up more complex math behind, and each statistical method can only be used in a limited scope.
+Drifting in features can bring up more complex math discussions, and many statistical methods can only be used in a limited scope.
 Lady H. has found a straightforward and effective method to detect covariate drift, that is to mix the old and the new data sets together, labeling them as the "old" or the "new" data, then use a machine learning model to do the forecast.
-If the forecasting result is showing high accuracy, then it means there is covariate drift since the dataset can tell obvious differences between the old and the new data, and to figure out whihc features might caused the drift, we can check the feature importance.
+If the forecasting result is showing high accuracy, then it means there is covariate drift since the dataset can tell obvious differences between the old and the new data.
+To figure out which features might caused the drift, we can check the feature importance.

 The code is as simple as using a LGBM model to train the data with cross validation, and check the average forecasting performance: